 Sample some traditional Suffolk fare by dining in a cosy pub or taking a trip to one of the many popular farm shops.
 Try a hearty roast dinner with all the trimmings or place an order for that perfect hot ham or homemade nut roast, as you look to plan that perfect Christmas day feast.

-Suffolk Food Hall in Wherstead is a one stop festive food heaven desination.
+Suffolk Food Hall in Wherstead is a one stop festive food heaven destination.
 This bustling, rustic-style market offers visitors many a gourmet food to choose from, with a wine and chocolate shop too.
 Their bespoke hamper service is ideal for creating that perfect gift, made to suit all tastes and budgets.

 If you are in search of that festive foodie fix at a cosy pub after a long walk, head to The Ship in Levington.
-Their Christmas menu is magnificant, and the food comes highly recommended from many far and wide.
+Their Christmas menu is magnificent, and the food comes highly recommended from many far and wide.

 La Hogue Farm Shop in Chippenham near Newmarket is a special place at this time of year.
 It boasts a substantial local butchery, delicatessen, and fenland grown fruit and veggies, with all produce sourced locally.